ChihChiu29/docker_roguelike/README.md

-# docker_nethack
+# docker_roguelike
-Nethack on alpine Linux for Docker.
+Roguelike on Linux for Docker.

-The image is at chihchiu29/docker_nethack.
+The image is at chihchiu29/docker_roguelike.